 Here’s some more detail to consider when creating your plan:

 For more information on creating effective workouts, I have a hidden video on my facebook page that appears after you “like” the page: BuiltLean on Facebook.

 NOTE: Don’t forget if you want to maximize your results, you should have strength training, cardio, and flexibility components in your exercise plan.

-Keep in mind nutrition is the difference in helping you lose weight quickly and safely.
-You can exercise until you are blue in the face every day, but lose no weight if you don’t change your eating habits.
-Because 1 pound of fat has 3500 calories, you are going to have to do A LOT of working out to burn off that amount of calories, but the easier way is simply eat less calories AND exercise.
+Keep in mind nutrition is the difference in helping you get more visible results faster.
+You can exercise until you are blue in the face every day, but lose 0 pounds of fat if you don’t change your eating habits.
+Because 1 pound of fat has 3500 calories, you are going to have to do A LOT of exercise to burn off that amount of calories, but the easier way is simply eat fewer calories AND exercise.